-Delaware State University will convert the Dover Sheraton Hotel into a multi-use facility -- the DSU Living and Learning Commons -- that will include student housing and classroom space to meet needs associated with the University’s enrollment growth.
+Delaware State University converted the Dover Sheraton Hotel into a multi-use facility -- the DSU Living and Learning Commons -- that include student housing and classroom space to meet needs associated with the University’s enrollment growth.

-The new residential facility, which will be available to upperclassmen, will open in August 2013 with approximately 300 beds in double-occupancy rooms with private baths.
+The residential facility, which is available to upperclassmen, opened in August 2013 with approximately 300 beds in double-occupancy rooms with private baths.

-Rooms will be assigned for those eligible to live in the new facility, which will offer a traditional on-campus housing experience with laundry facilities, various meeting and study spaces, and snack and vending machine areas.
+Rooms are assigned for those eligible to live in this new facility, which offer a traditional on-campus housing experience with laundry facilities, various meeting and study spaces, and snack and vending machine areas.
 The facility will have same-sex rooms and co-ed floors.

-DSU Living and Learning Commons will house upperclassmen (sophomores, juniors and seniors) from our international student population, honors students and transfer students.
-It may also be used for overflow and swing space as the University takes existing residence halls offline for maintenance and renovations.
+DSU Living and Learning Commons will house upperclassmen (sophomores, juniors and seniors), international students, honors students and transfer students.

 Cost per semester

-- The housing cost per student will range from $3,995 a semester to $4,995 a semester depending on the type of room and floor.
+- The housing cost per student ranges from $3,995 a semester to $4,995 a semester depending on the type of room and floor.

 - A limited number of private single rooms will be made available on a first-come, first-serve basis.

-- Students who reside in the new residential facility will be required to purchase, at minimum, the 10 meal plan option.
+- Students who reside in the DSU Living and Learning Commons will be required to purchase, at minimum, the 10 meal plan option.

 Each double-occupancy room will include: